Kotlin/kotlin-spec/docs/src/md/kotlin.core/cdfa.md

               v
 ```

-This allows the control-flow information to be extracted from lambda expression according to the policy of their invocation.
+This allows the control-flow information to be extracted from lambda expression according to the policy of its invocation.

 **Returns-implies-condition** effect of function $F$ for a boolean parameter $P$ specifies that if, when invoked normally, a call to $F$ returns, $P$ is assumed to be true.
 For a function call